Courtney Love

 Courtney Love in 'The People vs. Larry Flynt'

-After that, Courtney played Lucy in the comedy "200 Cigarettes" and Lynn Margulies in the drama "Man on the Moon" with Jim Carrey in the lead role.
-These were all central female characters.
+Next, Courtney played Lucy in the comedy "200 Cigarettes" and Lynn Margulies in the drama "Man on the Moon" opposite Jim Carrey.
+All were substantial leading roles.
 In 1998, Hole's last album, "Celebrity Skin," was released.

 Hole – Celebrity Skin

-In 2002, the band officially disbanded, and Courtney decided to record a solo album, which was largely unsuccessful.
-Her film roles also went unnoticed: "Beat" (Joan Vollmer Burroughs), "Trapped" (Cheryl Hickey), and "Julie Johnson" (Claire).
+In 2002, the band officially disbanded, and Courtney's solo album attempt largely flopped.
+Her film roles also flew under the radar: "Beat" (Joan Vollmer Burroughs), "Trapped" (Cheryl Hickey), and "Julie Johnson" (Claire).

 Courtney Love in her youth